 The management of social-ecological systems like commercial fisheries is challenged by their immense complexity that limits the comprehension of the drivers of system dynamics (Levin et al., 2013; Link, 2018) and ultimately their predictability (Boettiger & Hastings, 2013).
 However, in commercial fishing harvest portfolios, defined as dynamic collections of harvests drawn from multiple species and/or populations within a region (i.e, “stocks”), as well as in the ecosystems those portfolios depend upon, it is interestingly the fostering and conservation of complexity that has long been advocated for as a strategy to reduce variability in aggregate system properties like total harvest yield and revenue (Cline et al., 2017; Hilborn et al., 2001; Schindler et al., 2010) or community biomass production (Tilman, 1996; Tilman et al., 1998).
 When commercial fishing portfolios or biological communities are composed of diverse species assemblages, the asynchronous dynamics of these “assets” leads to reduced variability (enhanced stability) over time in the aggregate system relative to the average asset, otherwise known as a “portfolio effect” (Anderson et al., 2017; Link, 2018; Schindler et al., 2015).
 Despite the dependence of commercial fisheries on the population dynamics of the species they target, the relationships between asynchrony among species populations in the environment (species asynchrony) and the asynchrony of harvests drawn from those species (harvest asynchrony) are not well integrated.
 Clarifying these relationships will shed light on the stabilizing role of biodiversity in social-ecological systems like commercial fisheries.

-The stabilizing effect of asynchrony is a common feature of complex, hierarchical, and dynamic systems that are composed of species populations whose abundances fluctuate through time (Link, 2018).
 Understanding how asynchrony in harvest portfolios and the biological communities they depend upon relate to each other benefits from first considering how asynchrony emerges from within these systems.
 While there are many ways to quantify asynchrony (Doak et al., 1998; Moore et al., 2021; Siple et al., 2020; Thorson et al., 2018), we adopt an approach developed in community ecology where, in the context of a community of species, asynchrony (ϕ) is quantified as the ratio comparing community stability (SCommunity) to an average across-species stability (SSpecies), such that SCommunity=ϕSSpecies (Thibaut & Connolly, 2013; Wang & Loreau, 2016; Zhao et al., 2022).
-While this approach has only previously been applied in an ecosystem context, we extend its application to fishery harvest portfolios that share similar hierarchical structures to communities, i.e., populations (stocks) that comprise a portfolio (harvest) (Link, 2018).
+While this approach has only previously been applied in an ecosystem context, we extend its application to fishery harvest portfolios that share similar hierarchical structures to communities, i.e., stocks, analogous to populations, comprise a harvest portfolio, analogous to an ecological community or metapopulation (Link, 2018).
 In all cases, stability is the inverse temporal variability (i.e., the inverse coefficient of variation = 1/CV) of system properties.
 In this formulation, ϕ cannot be < 1, meaning that stability of the community will almost always be higher than average across-species stability due to asynchrony (Doak et al., 1998; Link, 2018).
 This measure of asynchrony integrates two related processes whose effects can be partitioned mathematically: statistical averaging and compensation (Fig. 1, Zhao et al., 2022).